 Listening to soft music or natural sounds, such as rain or ocean waves, can help to relax the mind.
 Learning a deep breathing routine and drinking herbal teas from your favorite mug are great alternatives that benefit both the body and mind.

-4) Eating when overly medicated.
+4) Eating when overly medicated

 If it becomes a problem and stops you from maintaining your ideal weight or achieving your weight loss goals, a different approach needs to be explored.
+Working with a nutrition professional who can help plan balanced meals is beneficial at this point.

+This one is the most common.
 Sometimes, after you’ve finished a meal, you’ll get a text from a friend inviting you to a quick bite or to meet somewhere for coffee.
 You agree to meet and catch up, but you have already eaten.

 Other times, Happy Hour turns into Fried Food Hour!
 Watching others across the bar bite into mouth-watering crunchy appetizers during Happy Hour can be challenging.